8area8/p5__foodlik/README.md

 >```ERROR:  database "database_name" is being accessed by other users``` When i launch the application.

 * Disconnect your pgAdmin connection.
-An way to solve it is to restarts the server.
+A way to solve it is to restarts the server.